beamylabs/beamylabs-start/examples/grpc/android/beamyconfiguration/README.md

 Base.ClientId clientId  = Base.ClientId.newBuilder().setId("android_client").build();
 // build a namespace, e.g where does the signal you want come form Base.NameSpace namespace = Base.NameSpace.newBuilder().setName("custom_can").build();
-//build a signal id for a signal which belongs to namespace Base.SignalId sigId = Base.SignalId.newBuilder().setNamespace(namespace).setName("VehicleSpeed").build();
+//build a signal id for a signal and tie the signal to its namespace Base.SignalId sigId = Base.SignalId.newBuilder().setNamespace(namespace).setName("VehicleSpeed").build();

 //build a list of signals to subscribe to